lf-lang/embedded-lab/src/Windows.md

 ```
 > **Troubleshooting: udev in WSL**
 >
-> Due to usb being unofficially supported for WSL,
+> Due to USB being unofficially supported for WSL,
 > the [udev](https://wiki.archlinux.org/title/Udev) service daemon might need to be restarted after attaching
 > usb devices to the WSL instance as outlined above.
 > This has particularly been an issue when debugging with openocd.